Canon 1D vs Panasonic GM5

 It is notable that the GM5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D (unlike the GM5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D and the GM5 have been discontinued, but can regularly be found used on eBay.
+Both the 1D and the GM5 have been discontinued, but can regularly be found used on ebay.
 The 1D was replaced by the Canon 1D Mark II, while the GM5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Manual (free pdf) or the online Panasonic GM5 Manual.
+Further information on the features and operation of the 1D and GM5 can be found, respectively, in the Canon 1D Manual (free pdf) or the online Panasonic GM5 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D or the Panasonic GM5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.